McKinley Mall: History

-Throughout the 1990s, the presence and success of the McKinley Mall brought enormous growth in peripheral retail surrounding the property.
-Surrounding the mall within the property included the opening of stores such as Circuit City, Pier 1, Media Play, Dollar Tree, and Rosa's Home and Furniture Store.
-Likewise, many restaurants opened surrounding the property including Olive Garden, Red Lobster, and TGI Fridays.
+Throughout the 1990s, numerous adjacent stores and restaurants opened, including Circuit City, Pier 1, Media Play, Dollar Tree, and Rosa's Home and Furniture Store, Olive Garden, Red Lobster, and TGI Fridays.
 Outside the mall on McKinley Parkway and Milestrip Road, stores such as Home Depot, BJ's Wholesale Club, Toys "R" Us, Jo-Ann Fabrics, OfficeMax, A.C.
 Moore, TJ Maxx, Wegmans, and Aldi opened.
 Restaurants that opened outside the mall included Ruby Tuesday, Applebee's, Friendly's, and Outback Steakhouse.
-1994 brought the opening of York, Pennsylvania based The Bon-Ton after they purchased Buffalo based AM&A's the same year.
+1994 brought the opening of York, Pennsylvania-based The Bon-Ton, after they purchased Buffalo-based AM&A's the same year.

 In 2006 it was announced that Bed Bath and Beyond would open a store in the Sears wing on the mall's western side while Best Buy announced they would open a store next door.
-In September 2006, Pittsburgh based Kaufmann's became Macy's.
-2008 saw the opening of Barnes and Noble.
-2009 saw the opening of Ulta Beauty and in 2011, Old Navy moved into the mall where KB Toys used to be.
+In September 2006 Kaufmann's became Macy's.
+Barnes & Noble opened in 2008.
+Ulta Beauty opened in 2009.
+Old Navy moved into the mall in 2011, where KB Toys used to be.

-The later 2010's saw multiple traditional chain anchors update their brick-and-mortar fleets after being disrupted by digital retailers in recent years.
-In April 2016, Macy's, which maintains several much larger outposts around Western New York, announced as part of a strategy to focus on their highest achieving locations that they would be leaving the center.
-In April 2018, it was announced regional division The Bon-Ton would shutter as a result of bankruptcy.
-In February, 2020, Sears announced they would shutter as part of an on going plan to phase out of brick-and-mortar.
+In 2016, Macy's closed.
+In April 2018, The Bon-Ton closed when the parent chain went out of business.
+In February, 2020, Sears closed.

-The onset of the COVID-19 pandemic forced all malls to close in response to prolonged lockdown orders nationwide.
-During this time most inline stores left the mall with speculation the mall would be retrofitted and with customers commenting that they'd like to see the mall refreshed with new stores.
 On July 28, 2021, the Kohan Retail Investment Group purchased McKinley Mall for $8.5 million.